Covid-19 resources for the c-id community

 Temporary free safe start (street use) Permits

-Seattle Department of Transportation (SDOT) is offering streamlined, free temporary permits for outdoor cafes, retail merchandise displays, food trucks, vending carts, and fitness activities that are valid through May 31, 2022.
+Seattle Department of Transportation (SDOT) is offering streamlined, free temporary permits for outdoor cafes, retail merchandise displays, food trucks, vending carts, and fitness activities that are valid through a sunset date in January 2023.
 They are also offering temporary street closures to support restaurants and retail operations.

 - Temporary Outdoor Café Permit: A business owner should request this permit if they are a restaurant owner who would like seating on the sidewalk or in the curb space parking.
 An additional permit from Washington State Liquor and Cannabis Board will be required to serve alcohol.
 Download the Alteration Request Form to begin the process.
 Please contact the WSLCB with any questions about alcohol service.